bekd70/addToDistributionGroup/README.md

 # addToDistributionGroup
-Take Google form input and add respondent to google distribution group
+Take Google form input and add respondent to google distribution group.
+Must be a Google Apps domain.